-A provisional financial adviser is a person who:
+A provisional financial adviser is a financial adviser (relevant provider) who:

-- is undertaking work and training that meets the requirements
+- is undertaking work and training in accordance with s921B(4) of the Corporations Act 2001.

 A time-share adviser is a person who is authorised to only provide advice on a time-sharing scheme.
 They cannot provide advice on any other relevant financial products.

 When an AFS licensee appoints a financial adviser to the Financial Advisers Register, they must authorise them to provide advice to retail clients on at least one of the products on the list of ‘relevant financial products’: see Table 1 below.

 Clients must be ‘retail only’ or ‘retail and wholesale’.

 The relevant financial products that a financial adviser can provide advice on must not exceed those of the AFS licensee, or the organisation that the AFS licensee has authorised to provide advice – for example, a body corporate.